 All students and employees are responsible for helping to maintain a safe work and educational environment and are urged to take reasonable precautions to prevent violence and other unsafe conditions on campus.
-Students are expected to notify Campus Safety at 847-622-9999 (ext 9999) whenever an order of protection is granted which mentions Judson University property, or involves a Judson University employee, or a person working at or attending Judson University, and provide a copy of the order.
+Students are expected to notify Campus Safety at 847-875-4392 whenever an order of protection is granted which mentions Judson University property, or involves a Judson University employee, or a person working at or attending Judson University, and provide a copy of the order.
 Appropriate efforts will be made to protect the privacy and sensitivity of the information provided.
 Students should also notify the Office of Student Development.

-Victims of domestic violence who believe the violence may extend into the Judson University community, students or employees who believe that domestic or other personal matters may result in their being subject to violence extending into the campus community are encouraged to notify Campus Safety at 847-622-9999 (ext 9999).
+Victims of domestic violence who believe the violence may extend into the Judson University community, students or employees who believe that domestic or other personal matters may result in their being subject to violence extending into the campus community are encouraged to notify Campus Safety at 847-875-4392.
 Privacy will be maintained to the extent possible, meaning that only those who need to know will be informed.

-All students should report any incidents of violence and/or inappropriate conduct or behavior to Campus Safety at 847-622-9999 (ext 9999).
+All students should report any incidents of violence and/or inappropriate conduct or behavior to Campus Safety at 847-875-4392.